What is the Age Range of pupils at Knighton Mead |

 The academy aims to work in partnership with other agencies in order to provide an integrated support based on the need of the pupils.
 The SENCo liaises with SENCos from within the Trust.
 We always work collaboratively to ensure that all identified needs are addressed.

-How does Knighton Mead support pupils with SEND inthe transfer between phases of education/the preparation for adulthood and independent living
+How does Knighton Mead support pupils with SEND in the transfer between phases of education/the preparation for adulthood and independent living

 A number of strategies are in place to enable effective pupils’ transition.
 These include: